 - Providing Long Term Support for versions of Ferrocene, extending beyond the "base" stability guarantees offered by the Edition Releases

 Where to go from here?

 Ferrous Systems is a Berlin, Germany based consulting company with numerous ties to the Rust Project both as members of the project, as well as active users of Rust.
 Based on our experience in the Rust Language and Safety Critical domains, we hope to facilitate the process of moving Rust into this new area.
-Until the end of the summer, Ferrous Systems will continue to finalize the plan to realize Sealed Rust.
+Until the end of the summer, Ferrous Systems will continue to finalize the plan to realize Ferrocene.
 During this time, we hope to start conversations with stakeholders, including:

 - The Core Rust team, and the Rust project as a whole